 Support

-The system for welcoming students in exile is made possible by the support of several organisations and institutions:
+The scheme to welcome students in exile is made possible by the support of a number of organisations and institutions:

 Partners